Klaviyo vs Mailchimp: Which Is Better for Ecommerce in 2026?

 Critics flag rising costs and rigidity in free or lower-tier plans, though.
 One meta-review notes users feel pressured to upgrade earlier than expected because of plan downgrades and shifting limits.

-On Reddit, users generally praise Klaviyo for strong automation and ecommerce focus, with caveats around cost and UX quirks.
-In one thread, someone described it as “jet fuel for growing or established ecommerce stores,” noting deep Shopify integration and advanced flows—but warned it’s “not suitable for shops still figuring out product-market fit.”
+On Reddit, users generally praise Klaviyo for its strong automation and ecommerce focus, with caveats around cost and UX quirks.
+In one thread, someone described it as “jet fuel for growing or established ecommerce stores,” noting deep integrations and advanced flows—but warned it’s “not suitable for shops still figuring out product-market fit.”

 Some praise segmentation and automation capabilities (strong workflows), while others push back on the steep learning curve for beginners.